JonathanCasey/mullvad-ubuntu/README.md

 optional and can be completely omitted.
 It allows a single port to be mapped to the host IP address for routing.
 This DOES create a potential leak, so only use if you understand and accept the **RISKS**.

+The `--bridge` option (also accepts `--brg`, `--br`, `-b`), if specified after the `<portnum>`, will create the virtual ethernet peer pair with the host-side connected to a bridge.
+All invocations of this script that use this option will connect all of those network namespaces to the same bridge on the host side.
+This will enable all network namespaces on this bridge to be able to talk to each other via this route if needed.
+Again, only use if you understand and accept the **RISKS**.

 To make this permanent you can simply put it in `/etc/rc.local` or create a systemd unit or something if you insist.